Addy-0001/sem-3-classes/DSA/Graphs.md

 It is a linear ordering of DAG (Directed Acyclic Graph) graph such that for every edge, u to v, u must come before v in ordering.

 # Topological Sorting Implementation
+* Calculate the indegree of each node.
+* Use Queue as a data structure.